 Because alternative dispute resolution is a growing trend in family law the Section monitors and promotes innovations apart from litigation in solving family legal matters which include but are not limited to mediation, negotiation, arbitration and even such recent innovations such as Collaborative Law.

-Each year the Family Law Section Board of Governors solicits nominations for the Betty A. Thompson Lifetime Achievement Award and makes considered appointments to highlight the efforts and careers of excellent family law lawyers.
+Each year the Family Law Section Board of Governors solicits nominations for the Betty A. Thompson Lifetime Achievement Award and the Service Award and makes considered appointments to highlight the efforts and careers of excellent family law lawyers.
 Additionally, each year new members of the Board are solicited and selected from regions around the state.
 This committee seeks the best and brightest family law attorneys and judges in Virginia as applicants, and interviews accordingly to fill Board vacancies when appropriate.

 This committee produces materials to educate the public as well as family law attorneys with thorough research developed into well written and easily understandable booklets.
 Last year the committee produced Financial Consequences of Divorce in conjunction with a grant from the Virginia Law Foundation.
 Currently the committee is considering producing an ADR booklet.
 These booklets and all the Section publications will be available on this website in PDF format.